 Other Production Options

-This chapter provides an overview of other options related to productions.
+This topic provides an overview of other options related to interoperability productions.

 The User Portal (formally called the InterSystems User Portal) is intended for direct use by end users, in contrast to such back end tools as Studio and the Management Portal.
 The following shows an example:

 The User Portal is designed to enable end users to do the following tasks:

 View and dashboards, which can include production business metrics